Here we explain how Employee Experience (EX) drives Customer Experience and list best practices for ensuring an excellent EX.

 Employees manifest their (dis)satisfaction in the work and interactions with customers

 We are all human, after all.
-When feeling dissatisfied, it is reflected in our actions and words.
+When feeling stressed out, it is reflected in our actions and words.
 Unhappy employees will manifest their disengagement in their work and interactions with customers.

 Let’s face it ‒ there are bound to be some disgruntled customers.
 It’s the employee’s job to stay positive and professional, even with demanding or impatient customers.